Robert J. Van de Graaff papers

 Van de Graaff published many scientific papers and received numerous patents, including those of the high-voltage electrostatic generator and the insulating-core transformer.
 His work on electrostatic generators was widely recognized within the scientific community.
 Van de Graaff received several honorary degrees and awards, including the 1947 Duddel Memorial Medal of the Physical Society of Great Britain and the 1966 Tom W. Bonner prize of the American Physical Society.
 In 1935 he was elected a Fellow of the American Academy of Arts and Sciences.

-2.5 Cubic Feet (in 2 record cartons, 1 manuscript box, 1 oversized drawing)
+2.5 Cubic Feet (2 record cartons, 1 manuscript box, 1 oversized drawing)

 Language of Materials